singh-man/books/crackingTheCoding/13_java.md

 The final statement has a different meaning depending on its context.

-- When  applied to a variable (primitive):The value  of the  variable cannot change.
+- When  applied to a variable (primitive): The value  of the  variable cannot change.
 - When  applied to a variable (reference): The reference variable cannot point to any other object on the heap.
 - When  applied to a method: The method cannot be overridden.
 - When  applied to a class: The class cannot be subclassed.